Enrol for training at your chosen Training Provider.

 Freedom of Information

-If you require access to your personal information held by DSD, call our Infoline who can advise you of the process you need to follow.
+If you require access to your personal information held by DIS, call the Infoline on 1800 506 266 who will advise you of the process you need to follow.
 In some cases you may need to apply through the provisions of the Freedom of Information Act 1991.

-The Freedom of Information Act 1991 (FOI Act) gives you the right, subject to certain restrictions, to make an application to access your personal information held by DSD.
+The Freedom of Information Act 1991 (FOI Act) gives you the right, subject to certain restrictions, to make an application to access your personal information held by DIS .
 You can request your records personally or through another person acting with your authority (ie a solicitor).
-The FOI Act gives you the right to apply to have your personal information held by DSD amended if it is incorrect, out of date or misleading.
+The FOI Act gives you the right to apply to have your personal information held by DIS amended if it is incorrect, out of date or misleading.